 Health-wise, we encourage you to increase the share of fresh and unprocessed foods in your basket.
 When you have a reliable tool for keeping tabs on them, you can be sure that they won’t end in the bin.

-6. Miscommunication, resulting in double or even triple purchases.
+6. Miscommunication, resulting in double purchases.

 Remember the day you bought bananas and your husband came home with…bananas.
 That day was not long ago, probably.
 In our super-connected times, some may argue that this is a thing of the past, but it still happens.
 A lot.